Published on July 8, 2019 | Last Updated on June 28, 2022 by Lookforzebras

 The other perspective: leaving clinical medicine entirely

 Despite all the reasons above to maintain some amount of clinical work, some doctors are best suited for exclusively non-clinical work.
-We’ll delve into the reasons for this in next week’s post – Why You Should Give Up Clinical Medicine.
+I’ll delve into the reasons for this in next week’s post – Why You Should Give Up Clinical Medicine.